Redundancy FAQs – An Employer’s Guide

 Are we obliged to allow redundant individuals time off to seek alternative employment?

 In this instance, an employee who is given notice of their dismissal by reason of redundancy has a statutory right to take a “reasonable amount” of paid time off with pay during working hours to seek alternative employment or to arrange training for future employment.
-There is a wages cap in these circumstances.
+There is a wage cap in these circumstances.

 What are the key risks?